 - Key features like Gantt charts on pricier plans

 - Very expensive compared to Smartsheet, monday.com etc.

 Smartsheet pricing and features

-Smartsheet has three pricing plans, two of which have public pricing.
+Smartsheet has four pricing plans, two of which have public pricing.
 They are:

-- Business ($25 per user, per month): this plan is pricey, but it's one of the best project management plans money can buy.
-There are unlimited data dashboards, custom charts and widgets, custom automation, document editing, resource management tools, and, for an additional fee, you’ll get phone support.
+- Business ($25 per user, per month): This plan is pricey, but it's one of the best project management plans money can buy.
+There are unlimited data dashboards, custom charts and widgets, custom automation, document editing, and resource management tools, and, for an additional fee, you’ll get phone support.